paolobettelini/dotfiles/README.md

 ```bash
 sudo dd bs=4M if=/path/to/iso of=/dev/usb conv=fdatasync
 ```
-Live CD into the USB and run `archinstall`.
+Live CD into the USB and run `archinstall` (or, do it the [hard way](https://wiki.archlinux.org/title/installation_guide)).
 Proceed with the installation.
 No desktop enviroment is needed.

 ## Wi-FI